 The President of South Africa officially appointed the office bearers on 26 October 2016 with effect from 1 December 2016.
 As part of the process, the National Assembly recommended the appointment the office bearers on 7 September 2016.
 And before that Parliament invited everyone to nominate people and shortlisted candidates for Parliament to appoint as members of the Information Regulator.

-The office of the Information Regulator will be made up of Adv Pansy Tlakula as the chair, Adv Cordelia Stroom and Mr Johannes Weapond as full-time members, and Prof Tana Pistorius and Mr Sizwe Snail as part-time members.
-The recommendation has been referred to the Minister of Justice and Correctional Services.
+The office of the Information Regulator is made up of Adv Pansy Tlakula as the chair, Adv Cordelia Stroom and Mr Johannes Weapond as full-time members, and Prof Tana Pistorius and Mr Sizwe Snail as part-time members.
 Adv Pansy Thakula should be given the opportunity to see what she can achieve as the chair of the Information Regulator.

 Action you can take